StackVista/stackstate-docs/setup/installation/kubernetes_install/migrate_from_linux.md

 1. Login to the StackState node as user `root`.

-1. Stop the StackState service using
+1. Stop the StackState service:

     ```bash
     systemctl stop stackstate.service